LoveChild 13: Our Shaw / Brown Heritage

 After his father’s death, George, who would have been about 18, returned to Ireland to help his mother with the farm.

 The Home Farm

 George Brown's mother Margaret would have been 50 when her husband died, and it wasn't usual for a woman to be given the lease on land.
 However, their landlord changed the lease on their farm to Margaret's name, so she was able to keep their lands and home.

-But with her eldest son gone to Canada and her second son's death from pneumonia in 1886 at the age of 25, she was left with only her youngest son, Andrew, age 19, to rely on.
+After her second son's death from pneumonia in 1886 at the age of 25, Margaret was left with only her youngest son, Andrew, age 19, to rely on.